 that covers only Quality Document.

 - The tight timeline for the project limits the design and development to focus on the MVP.

 - Some features have to be cut in the first phase to meet deadlines.

-From there, we listed some of the pain points of the current system and list out
+From there, we listed a couple of pain points of the current LMS and listed out features that we find

 Some of the pain points on the current learning management system: